chukaiyan/alpha101/README.md

 # alpha101
 This is a platform to test alpha101.
-We try to find the most useful alpha in Chinese stock market.
+We try to find the most useful alphas in Chinese stock market.

 Reference: